 Tankateo is a French visual artist who moved to Australia in 2010.
 She had no idea she will still be here 8 years later.
-She studied in the South of France where she learnt academic drawing bases and experimented diverse mediums and supports.
-Thanks to a friend’s advice, she got into a Graphic Design School, it opened her to a technical approach of creation.
+She studied in the South of France where she learned academic drawing bases and experimented diverse mediums and supports.
+She got into a Graphic Design School in 2002, it opened her to a technical approach of creation.
 The ability to fuse computer design with a fallible human hand.

 We are in 2010 when Tankateo starts her travel with her ‘funny’ English and her compact Canon camera.
 New faces, new people, new shapes, everything seems brighter, larger.
 This experience gave her desire and reason to get back into an active art practice.
 “I search emotions the face exudes, I look for the story behind the eye.”